La boîte à joujoux

-La boîte à joujoux (The Toy-Box) is a ballet score by Claude Debussy, orchestrated from Debussy's piano score by André Caplet.
+La boîte à joujoux (The Toy-Box) is a ballet score by Claude Debussy.
+The composer completed the work as a piano score, but he died before he was able to orchestrate it.
+A successful orchestration was done by André Caplet.

-In 1913 Debussy was approached by the artist and writer André Hellé, who had devised a ballet scenario from his children’s tale La boîte à joujoux.
+In 1913, Debussy was approached by the artist and writer André Hellé, who had devised a ballet scenario from his children’s tale La boîte à joujoux.
 A children's theme appealed to Debussy, who was devoted to his own young daughter, Emma-Claude (known as "Chouchou"), and had already written his suite Children's Corner for her.
+He originally envisaged a puppet show, but he changed his mind about this.

-He composed the piano score, but the outbreak of the First World War caused the ballet to be postponed, and it was not staged until 1919, after the composer's death.
+Debussy composed the piano score, but the outbreak of the First World War caused the ballet to be postponed, and it was not staged until 1919, after the composer's death.

 The work, which plays for about half an hour, is in seven sections: